Skip to main content

 Other Symptoms

-□ Pain or cramps in lower abdomen (1 point if checked)
+Pain or cramps in lower abdomen (1 point if circled)

-Tally your score for Part 2 (not the number of checkmarks, but the points corresponding to each checkmark).
+Tally your score for Part 2 by adding up the points corresponding to each of the four categories.
 This is your Symptom Severity Score or SSS, and it can range from 0 to 12.

 • your WPI is equal to or greater than 7 and your SSS is equal to or greater than 5